behu-kea/first-semester-java/projects/haiku-project.md

 ### Technical Requirements:

+- A Haiku poem is entered by the console (System.in)
 - All valid haiku poems are stored as either a file or row in .csv
 - A Haiku poem has an author and an ID
   - Every time a haiku poem is stored, its ID & author is also stored